yk-yong/yk-yong/README.md

 ## My channel

 📬  - Reach me out at [yikok.yong@gmail.com](mailto:yikok.yong@gmail.com)

+- Fun fact: I like backend more than frontend.

 <!--
 **yk-yong/yk-yong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.